Mate2xo/.vsVim/README.md

 Any suggestions would be very welcome!
 I am a beginner Vim user, so some config errors might have been made.
 I tried to make everything clean though ; any pull request would be apreciated.
 Also, CoC seems to be a better fit for the VSCode feel, instead of Deoplete.
 But Deoplete seems faster, which is very important for older PCs.
-I will check this option.
+Please share your insights if you think one option is better than another.